Narcissus (plant): Subdivision

+Corbularia (Salisb.)
+Pax syn.
+Bulbocodium De Candolle: N. bulbocodium L.

 Phylogenetics

 The phylogenetic analysis of Graham and Barrett (2004) supported the infrageneric division of Narcissus into two clades corresponding to Fernandes' subgenera, but did not support monophyly of all sections.
 A later extended analysis by Rønsted et al. (2008) with additional taxa confirmed this pattern.

 A large molecular analysis by Zonneveld (2008) sought to reduce some of the paraphyly identified by Graham and Barrett.
 This led to a revision of the sectional structure.

 While Graham and Barrett (2004) had determined that subgenus Hermione was monophyletic, Santos-Gally et al. (2011) did not.
 If two species excluded in the former study are removed from the analysis, the studies are in agreement, the species in question instead forming a clade with subgenus Narcissus.
 Some so-called nothosections have been proposed, to accommodate natural ('ancient') hybrids (nothospecies).